sentiampc/sentialabs.github.io/_posts/2016-09-28-Serverless-Screenshot-Service.md

 Defining functions
 ==================
 In the `handler.js` file, you should define your functions.
 In our case, it will hold three functions: `take_screenshot`, `list_screenshots` and `create_thumbnails`.
 You can use the `handler` definition in in the `functions` section of `serverless.yml` to optionally use different files if you want to separate them.
-You can see the actual implementations of the functions in the [repository](https://github.com/svdgraaf/serverless-screenshot/blob/master/handler.js).
+The actual implementations of the functions are in the [repository](https://github.com/svdgraaf/serverless-screenshot/blob/master/handler.js).
 The functions will always receive three variables: `event`, `context` and `cb`.
 The `event` will contain the event which triggered the Lambda (in our case, either an ApiGateway call, or the S3 bucket event).
-The `context` variable will contain the Lambda context you can use to figure out how much memory you have, the platform, etc. The `cb` (callback) you can use to signal for errors or success.
+The `context` variable contains the Lambda context to find out how much memory you have, the platform, etc. The `cb` (callback) can be used to signal for error or success.

 Event variables
 ---------------